Best interests decisions: A COVID-19 quick guide

 - A public health intervention that overrides a best interests judgement – such as forced testing under the Coronavirus Act – is very unlikely to apply.
 If you have any concerns, the Department of Health and Social Care provide more information on their website.

-The precise details are changing, but it is reasonable to assume that social distancing – constraints on people’s rights to move and associate freely – will, in one form or another, be in place for some time to come and particularly as we enter the winter months.
+The precise details are changing, but it is reasonable to assume that social distancing – constraints on people’s rights to move and associate freely will continue as we go through the next few months.

 Factors to consider when making best interests decisions that relate to social distancing include: